raoul2000/bob-the-miner/docs/extraction-plan.md

 ## A Simple Selector

-As we already saw, the most simple extraction plan is a [JQuery Selector](https://api.jquery.com/category/selectors/) that is evaluated on the page.
+As we already saw, the most simple extraction plan is a [CSS selector](https://developer.mozilla.org/docs/Web/CSS/CSS_selectors) that is evaluated on the page.
 The extracted value is the text value of the first matching element.

 ```js